 Bulgaria is a country in southeastern Europe.
 It is bordered by Romania to the north, Serbia and Macedonia to the west, Greece and Turkey to the south, and the Black Sea to the east.
 With a territory of 110,994 square km Bulgaria is Europe’s 16th-largest country.
 Bulgaria’s population of 7.2 (2014) million people is predominantly urbanized and mainly concentrated in the administrative centers of its 28 provinces.
 Most commercial and cultural activities are centered on the capital and largest city, Sofia.
 The strongest sectors of the economy are heavy industry, power engineering, and agriculture, all of which rely on local natural resources.

 The country’s current political structure dates to the adoption of a democratic constitution in 1991.
 Bulgaria is a unitary parliamentary republic with a high degree of political, administrative, and economic centralisation.
 It is a member of the European Union and the Council of Europe; a founding state of the Organization for Security and Co-operation in Europe (OSCE); and has taken a seat at the UN Security Council three times.

-The Ministry of Agriculture, Food and Forestry of the Republic of Bulgaria is the ministry charged with regulating agriculture and food in the country.
+The Ministry of Agriculture and Food of the Republic of Bulgaria is the ministry charged with regulating agriculture and food in the country.
 Bulgaria has an emerging market economy in the upper middle income range, where the private sector accounts for more than 80 per cent of GDP.
 From a largely agricultural country with a predominantly rural population in 1948, by the 1980s Bulgaria had transformed into an industrial economy with scientific and technological research at the top of its budgetary expenditure priorities.